Memphis in Hall County, Texas — The American South (West South Central)

 Warren D.C.
 Hall

 Memphis, The County Seat

 Erected 1936 by the State of Texas.
 (Marker Number 2336.)

 Other nearby markers.
-At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
-Hall County Courthouse (about 300 feet away, measured in a direct line); First Presbyterian Church of Memphis (approx. 0.2 miles away); Quanah Parker Trail (approx. half a mile away); Old Fairview Cemetery (approx. ¾ mile away); Newlin Cemetery (approx. 9.9 miles away); Rowe Cemetery (approx. 13½ miles away); Quail Cemetery (approx. 15.7 miles away).
+At least 7 other markers are within Hall County Courthouse (about 300 feet away, measured in a direct line); First Presbyterian Church of Memphis (approx. 0.2 miles away); Quanah Parker Trail (approx. half a mile away); Old Fairview Cemetery (approx. Ύ mile away); Newlin Cemetery (approx. 9.9 miles away); Rowe Cemetery (approx. 13½ miles away); Quail Cemetery (approx. 15.7 miles away).

 Also see . . .

 1. Hall County History - Texas State Historical Association.
 (Submitted on July 31, 2016, by Mark Hilton of Montgomery, Alabama.)

 2. Article on Warren D.C.
 Hall - TSHA Handbook of Texas.
 (Submitted on July 31, 2016, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on December 1, 2016.
 It was originally submitted on July 31, 2016, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 369 times since then and 23 times this year.
 Photos: 1. submitted on July 31, 2016, by Mark Hilton of Montgomery, Alabama.
 2. submitted on November 30, 2016, by Bill Kirchner of Tucson, Arizona.
 3, 4, 5. submitted on July 31, 2016, by Mark Hilton of Montgomery, Alabama.